 All FIDM student records are kept private in accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA).
 Schools are permitted to disclose education records without the students' consent in some circumstances, for example:

-As of January 3, 2012 regulations also allow for disclosure of personally identifiable information (PII), without student or parent consent, where institutions have contracted with organizations to conduct studies or audits of the effectiveness of education programs.
+Regulations also allow for disclosure of personally identifiable information (PII), without student or parent consent, where institutions have contracted with organizations to conduct studies or audits of the effectiveness of education programs.

 Written consent from the student is required for release of records to outside parties, except for those agencies authorized by law.
 FIDM keeps a record of the disclosure and provides it upon request to students who wish to know if their parents or an outside party has been notified.
 Under this act, students may: